build2-packaging/chaiscript/README.md

     # trust: ...

 Add the respective dependencies in your project's `manifest` file to make those packages available for import.
+Hereby, all packages should use the same version constraint.

     depends: libchaiscript ^ 6.1.0
-    depends: chaiscript ^ 6.1.0
+    # or
-    depends: chaiscript-stdlib ^ 6.1.0
+    depends: { libchaiscript chaiscript chaiscript-stdlib } ^ 6.1.0

 The header-only C++ library to use ChaiScript as an embedded language can be imported by the following declaration in the `buildfile`.

     import chaiscript = libchaiscript%lib{chaiscript}

+Using the `chai` interpreter for ChaiScript scripts, as a REPL, or as build-time dependency with immediate and standard importation is supported.
+Because it is not able to change the code of `chai`, there is no way for now to provide any metadata in the executable.

+    import chai = chaiscript%exe{chai}
+    # or
+    import! chai = chaiscript%exe{chai}

-To import the dynamically loadable module which provides the standard library for a ChaiScript instance, do the following.
+To import the dynamically loadable module which provides the standard library for a ChaiScript instance, we need to rely on metadata.
-For dynamic loading, you do not need to link against it but should instead provide its directory as module path to the application that is using ChaiScript.
+A dynamic module should not be linked to your executable but instead loaded at runtime.
+Hence, to use it properly for running ChaiScript scripts for tests or other things, you would need the module as a prerequisite but only use its directory as input.
+This can be accomplished by immediate importation with metadata support.

     import! [metadata, rule_hint=cxx.link] \
         stdlib_module = chaiscript-stdlib%libs{chaiscript_stdlib}
-    stdlib_path = $($stdlib_module: chaiscript_stdlib.dir)
+    stdlib_dir = $($stdlib_module: chaiscript_stdlib.dir)

-Using the `chai` interpreter for ChaiScript scripts, as a REPL, or as build-time dependency with immediate and standard importation is supported.

-    import chai = chaiscript%exe{chai}
-    import! [metadata] chai = chaiscript%exe{chai}

 ## Configuration